MatrixOrbital/EVE-Basic-Demo-Arduino/README.md

 1. Download and rename the directory from Basic-EVE-Demo-Arduino-master to Basic-EVE-Demo-Arduino

+2. Load the INO project

-2. The example is configured for a 5.0", to change the display used edit:
+3. Configure the display.
+The example is configured for a 5.0", to change the display used edit:

 Eve2_81x.h --> // Panel specific setup parameters, SELECT YOUR DISPLAY